Falls of Clyde (waterfalls)

+The Falls of Clyde are a series of linns or waterfalls on the River Clyde, near Lanark, Scotland.
+They are renowned for their beauty and have frequently been painted by artists.
+There are four in total: Bonnington Linn, Corra Linn, and Dundaff Linn, all above Lanark, and Stonebyres Linn, some distance below the town.
+The highest and most impressive of the four is Corra Linn, with a fall of 84 ft.

 History

-The area has long been a popular destination for visitors.
+The area is a destination for visitors.
 The Wordsworths, Coleridge and Sir Walter Scott all visited the Falls.
-In 1802, William Wordsworth immortalised Corra Linn, the largest of the waterfalls, in verse.
-Corra Linn has also been painted by a number of artists, including J. M. W. Turner.
-The name comes from the Gaelic 'currach', a marshy place.
-A legend gives 'Cora' as a daughter of King Malcolm II, who leapt to her death here whilst trying to escape imagined danger.
+In 1802, William Wordsworth wrote a poem about Corra Linn, the largest of the waterfalls.
+Corra Linn has been painted by artists, including J. M. W. Turner.
+A legend gives "Cora" as a daughter of King Malcolm II, who leapt to her death here whilst trying to escape imagined danger.

 Near Corra Linn is the Pavilion, built by Sir John Carmichael of Bonnington, probably in 1708.
 The Pavilion had mirrors on its back wall, and when the doors were opened visitors had the illusion of standing beneath the falls.
 The 15th-century Corra Castle is next to Corra Linn.
-It is now home to a good number of Daubenton's bat and of some Natterer's and whiskered bats.
-Corra is Gaelic for "weir", and as Corra Castle's early history is vague, some historians believe it was an early possession of the Weirs, the principal landowning family in the county after the dukes of Hamilton from the 13th to 19th centuries.
+It is now home to Daubenton's, Natterer's and whiskered bats.
+Corra is Gaelic for "weir", and as Corra Castle's early history is vague, some historians believe it was an early possession of the Weirs, the principal landowning family in the county after the Dukes of Hamilton from the 13th to 19th centuries.
 Corehouse, built in 1844, the home of the Cranstoun family, is nearby.
-At Stonebyres Linn the ruins of 15th-century Stonebyres Castle may be seen.

 Falls of Clyde Site of Special Scientific Interest

 The Falls of Clyde Site of Special Scientific Interest (formerly the Corehouse Nature Reserve), a part of the Clyde Valley Woodlands National Nature Reserve, is an area of mixed woodland, including semi-natural native oakwoods and some areas of conifer plantation.
 It provides suitable habitat for badgers, roe deer, and over 100 species of bird.
-The site is well known for its resident breeding pair of peregrine falcons, which are protected during the breeding season by Operation Peregrine, providing security for the birds and a chance for the public to view the birds through scopes and CCTV.
-On 22 October 2011 at 1500 GMT a very rare pine marten was spotted within the reserve and was photographed.
+The site has a breeding pair of peregrine falcons, which are protected during the breeding season by Operation Peregrine, providing security for the birds and a chance for the public to view the birds through scopes and CCTV.
 Within the reserve the Clyde River is suitable habitat for otters and kingfishers as well as the protected brook lamprey.

 The Falls of Clyde Visitor Centre, operated by the Scottish Wildlife Trust, features exhibits about the waterfalls, the woodland and the area animals, including a special bat display.